Lab members and alumni

 Postdoctoral researcher

-Lea K. Richardson is a postdoctoral scholar working with population genomic data to understand Joshua trees’ evolutionary history and local adaptation to desert climates.
-She earned her Ph.D. in the Plant Biology and Conservation Program at Northwestern University and the Chicago Botanic Garden; before beginning her doctoral research, Lea was a teacher at North Hollywood High School Highly Gifted Magnet, a public high school in Los Angeles.
-Lea is also an artist.
+Lea K. Richardson is a postdoctoral scholar who joined the lab to work with population genomic data to understand Joshua trees’ evolutionary history and local adaptation to desert climates.
+In 2024 she began working with scientists at Saguaro National Park as part of a new research fellowship sponsored by the National Parks Foundation.
+Lea earned her Ph.D. in the Plant Biology and Conservation Program at Northwestern University and the Chicago Botanic Garden; before beginning her doctoral research, Lea was a teacher at North Hollywood High School Highly Gifted Magnet, a public high school in Los Angeles.
+She is also an artist.

 Current students